 She has a deep-rooted connection to Edmonton, where her career in Canada began.
-She is responsible for several public art features in Edmonton, most notably the mosaics in front of the new Royal Alberta Museum.
+She is responsible for several public art installations in Edmonton, most notably the mosaics in front of the new Royal Alberta Museum.